 When (and How) to Refresh Old Articles for Traffic

-Refreshing old articles is one of the highest-ROI things a content site can do — but only on the right articles.
-Updating an article that has zero impressions doesn’t suddenly make it rank.
-Updating an article stuck at position 11 can move it into the top 10 and double its clicks overnight.
-Below is the Search Console query that finds those articles, plus the refresh-and-reindex template.
+Refreshing old articles is one of the highest-ROI things a content site can do, but only on the right articles.
+Updating a page with zero impressions doesn’t suddenly make it rank.
+Updating a page stuck at position 11 can move it into the top 10 and double its clicks within a few weeks.
+This guide gives you the exact Search Console query that finds those pages, a refresh template, and the re-index flow that works in June 2026 (including the two API mistakes that waste hours).

-How to tell
+How to tell a page is worth refreshing

-• The article was published 6+ months ago.
+• It was published 6+ months ago.

 Before you start